Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 }
 ```

 The goal is the same as the easy version: make `malloc(0x75)` return `v13`'s address.
-The difference is that this binary prints nothing — no address leaks — and `stack_free` aborts immediately with `munmap_chunk(): invalid pointer` because `v13` has no valid chunk header in the memory before it.
+The difference is that this binary prints nothing, no address leaks, and `stack_free` aborts immediately with `munmap_chunk(): invalid pointer` because `v13` has no valid chunk header in the memory before it.

 ### Forging a Chunk Header